lich4/ChargeLimiter/Readme.md

 * Want to control the temparature during charging

 Does CL consume more power?
 * Insensitive for most users.
-App and float window may consume a little power if frequancy is 1sec. if you feel the capacity dropping fast, try to set the update frequency to 1min.
+App UI and float window may consume a little power if frequancy is 1sec. if you feel the capacity dropping fast, try to set the update frequency to 1min.

 Does CL support 3rd party battery?
 * CL support battery of most brands.